CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 ### Setup

 #### 1. Setup PyUnityLink on the Host PC
-PyUnityLink serves as a Python-based orchestration hub, synchronizing control signals and data flow between BCI2000 and an iPad Unity client.
+PyUnityLink serves as a Python-based control hub, synchronizing control signals and data flow between BCI2000 and an iPad Unity client.
 It maintains comprehensive data logs in the /logs folder and provides an automated daily summary email to designated study participants or team members.
 Any system errors trigger immediate notification emails to ensure timely awareness.

 1. Install **Python 3.9** and verify the installation:
    ```